Independence weights for causal inference with continuous treatments: Confounding, Weighting, and Dependence

 The observable quantities we consider consist of the random triplet $(\bX,A,Y)$, where $\bX\in\calX\subseteq\bbR^p$ is a vector of pre-treatment covariates, $A\in\calA\subseteq\bbR$ is a continuous-valued treatment variable indicating the assigned dose for a unit, and $Y\in\calY\subseteq\bbR$ is an outcome of interest.
 The variate $(\bX,A,Y)$ has a joint distribution $F_{\bX,A,Y}$ with respect to a dominating measure.
 We denote the marginal density of the treatment and covariates as $f_A(a)$ and $f_\bX(\bx)$, respectively, the conditional density of the treatment given $\bX$ as $f_{A|\bX}(a|\bx)$, and their joint density as $f_{\bX,A}(a,\bx)$.
 Similarly, corresponding distribution functions are denoted $F_A(a) = \bbP(A\leq a)$, $F_\bX(\bx) = \bbP(\bX\leq \bx)$, $F_{A|\bX}(a|\bx) = \bbP(A\leq a \:|\: \bX = \bx)$, and $F_{\bX,A}(\bx,a) = \bbP(\bX\leq\bx,A\leq a)$.
 Our observed data consists of $n$ i.i.d. samples $(\bX_i,A_i,Y_i)_{i=1}^n$ from $(\bX,A,Y)$.
 Note that we drop the subscripts on the density and cumulative distribution functions when there is no ambiguity.

-To clarify the causal quantity of interest, we work under the potential outcomes framework, wherein the potential outcome function $Y(a)$ for $a\in\calA$ is the outcome that would be observed if $A$ were set to the value $a$.
-The causal quantity of prime interest in this paper is the mean potential outcome function, also called the causal \textit{average dose-response function} (ADRF), which is
+We work under the potential outcomes framework, wherein the potential outcome function $Y(a)$ for $a\in\calA$ is the outcome that would be observed if $A$ were set to the value $a$.
+The causal quantity of interest in this paper is the mean potential outcome function, also called the causal \textit{average dose-response function} (ADRF), which is $\mu(a) \equiv \bbE\left[ Y(a) \right], \text{ for } a\in\calA$.

 The causal ADRF $\mu(a)$ can be identified, or expressed in terms of observational data, under standard causal assumptions.
-These assumptions, which we employ throughout this paper are 1) \textit{consistency}, which posits that $A=a$ implies $Y=Y(a)$, 2) \textit{positivity}, which states that all values of the treatment as possible across the covariate space in that $f(a|\bX=\bx) \geq \nu >0$ for all $\bx\in\calX$ for some constant $\nu$, and 3) \textit{ignorability} of the assignment mechanism: $Y(a) \indep A \:|\: \bX$ for all $a\in\calA$, where $\indep$ denotes (conditional) independence \citep{dawid1979some}.
-Under assumptions 1)-3), the dose-response function is identified as

-Estimation of the dose-response function via regression-based estimation of the mean function $\mu(\bX,a) \equiv \bbE\left[ Y \:|\: \bX,A=a\right]$ can be highly challenging.
+These assumptions, which we employ throughout this paper, are 1) \textit{consistency}, which posits that $A=a$ implies $Y=Y(a)$, 2) \textit{positivity}, which states that all values of the treatment are possible across the covariate space in the sense that $f(a|\bX=\bx) \geq \nu >0$ for all $\bx\in\calX$ for some constant $\nu$, and 3) \textit{ignorability} of the assignment mechanism: $Y(a) \indep A \:|\: \bX$ for all $a\in\calA$, where $\indep$ denotes (conditional) independence.
+Under assumptions 1)-3), the dose-response function is identified as $\mu(a) = \bbE_\bX\left(\bbE\left[ Y \:|\: \bX,A=a\right]\right) = \bbE_\bX\left[\mu(\bX,a)\right]$.
+Estimation of the dose-response function via regression-based estimation of the mean function $\mu(\bX,a) \equiv \bbE\left[ Y \:|\: \bX,A=a\right]$, however, can be highly challenging.
 Misspecification of the regression function can result in poor estimation of $\mu(a)$, and nonparametric estimation of the regression function is also difficult, especially when $\bX$ is not low dimensional.
-Instead, in this paper we focus on weighting-based estimators of $\mu(a)$.
-A benefit of weighting estimators is that the dose-response function can be flexibly estimated by univariate (weighted) nonparametric regression, whereas with regression-based estimation, the need to incorporate confounders in a regression may make flexible estimation of the ADRF more difficult due to the additional dimensions.
-A conceptual benefit of weighting methods over regression-based approaches is that they provide a clear separation between the design phase and the analysis phase of a study.
-This separation is critical when substantial or iterative modeling effort is required to control for confounding.
+Instead, this paper focuses on weighting-based estimators of $\mu(a)$.
+A benefit of weighting estimators is that the dose-response function can be flexibly estimated by univariate (weighted) nonparametric regression, whereas with regression-based estimation, the need to incorporate covariates in a regression may make flexible estimation of the ADRF more difficult due to the additional dimensions.
+A conceptual benefit of weighting methods over regression-based methods is that they provide a clear separation between design and analysis phases of a study.
+This separation is critical when substantial or iterative model-building is required to control for confounding.